d3b4g/leonids/_posts/2020-05-8-ropemprium1.md

 w00t we got the flag!

-### ~ End ~
+###### End

-Thats the end of ret2win challenge, as i progress through the challenges the exploits will become more complex and fun.Remember never stop learning, Cheers!.
+Thats the end of ret2win challenge,it is a very simple one but as i progress through the challenges the exploits will become more complex and fun.
+Remember never stop learning, Cheers!.

 > Exploit code for this challenge is on my github https://github.com/d3b4g/ROP-Emporium